 While seals don’t usually hang around waiting for me to get close, these seals had no problems with me at all.
 Some of them were a bit skittish when I arrived but they soon relaxed with me and my ominous looking tripod.
 Other seals didn’t even flinch when I sat down in the snow right next to them.

 In the photo above you can see a juvenile and adult harp seal, that’s the same species as the seals they have at the Ocean Sciences Centre in Logy Bay.

 The big harp seals were mostly just relaxing on their back, but the young seals were constantly scooting around and sliding over the ice, ploughing through the fine powder snow and leaving tracks in the harbour.
 It really looked like they were having a lot of fun with it.

 The adult harp seal doesn’tt have quite the same cuddle factor but this girl is still pretty attractive:

 Then again, these claws weren’t meant to cuddle anyone:

-In case you were wondering about the reason Harp Seals are called Harp Seals, it’s because of the big ‘harp’ shape on their back:
+In case you were wondering about the reason harp seals are called harp seals, it’s because of the big ‘harp’ shape on their back:

-After three hours I packed up my stuff, thanked the seals for their cooperation and left for home.
+After 3 hours I packed up my stuff, thanked the seals for their cooperation and left for home.
 I guess it’s obvious I enjoyed myself in Holyrood, maybe I’ll return there soon if the weather allows it.
 Today was spectacular though, just like the entire last week, but tomorrow the forecast mentions something called ‘rain’.
 Sigh…